-- Essex County Council's EES for Schools will contact the HT, Chair and Clerk in the term prior to when the current incumbent completes their Term of Office. - Clerk to include the date of the end of their Term of Office on the Agenda of the FGB meeting preceding this date. - Current incumbent to liaise with EES for Schools about either their re-appointment, or their retirement, from the post. - If they plan to stand-down from the GB, EES for Schools will liaise with the School about a replacement and suggest an approved candidate. - If they would like to continue as a DPS Authority Governor, EES for Schools will need to approve their re-appointment and inform the DPS Clerk. - Clerk to seek approval from DPS GB at an FGB meeting for either a new appointee, or a reappointee. - Appointment of either new appointee, or re-appointee, will be confirmed on successful DBS check. - Clerk to notify EES for Schools of the confirmed appointment, or re-appointment.
+- Essex County Council's EES for Schools will contact the HT, Chair and Clerk in the term prior to when the current incumbent completes their Term of Office. - Clerk to include the date of the end of their Term of Office on the Agenda of the FGB meeting preceding this date. - Current incumbent to liaise with the Local Authority about either their re-appointment, or their retirement, from the post. - If they plan to stand-down from the GB, the Local Authority will liaise with the School about a replacement and suggest an approved candidate. - If they would like to continue as a DPS Authority Governor, the Local Authority will need to approve their re-appointment and inform the DPS Clerk. - Clerk to seek approval from DPS GB at an FGB meeting for either a new appointee, or a reappointee. - Appointment of either new appointee, or re-appointee, will be confirmed on successful DBS check. - Clerk to notify the Local Authority of the confirmed appointment, or re-appointment.